Australia's BIGGEST Weddings & Party Sale STARTS NOW! Hurry, while stock lasts! >Shop Now

 - If you have decided to include a wedding cake topper or monogram cake letters on your wedding cake, try and have them delivered about a month in advance and give them to the cake maker so they can simply decorate the cake on the day without any stress from you.

 - Check whether the cake maker will include a cake knife and serving set or whether you need to provide one for yourself.
-Most couples like to provide their own as they can purchase an engraved cake knife and serving set for their wedding cake that they can then use at home for special occasions.

 - Check with the reception venue or catering company about serving the cake for guests, or cutting it and placing it into cake bags for guests to take home.
 There will probably be a charge for this, but you don't want to forget to factor this into your budget.